 Paper plate butterflies are a bit of a classic craft, they’re really easy to make and they’re also pretty sturdy, always helpful as I know my kids normally want to play with anything after they’ve made it.

 I’ve changed this craft up by mixing up two classic ideas, paper plate butterflies and paint splat butterflies to make an easy craft that looks great and is a good excuse to get out all your child’s favourite coloured paints.
+This would be a nice activity to go with The Hungry Caterpillar too.

 I’ve shared a couple of paint splat crafts before such as this campfire craft and what I really like about them is that each one will be unique.